 In the orange corner, we have Etsy.

-One thing that has to be crystal clear is this: Etsy is exclusively for handmade and craft creators, and those selling vintage items.
+One thing that has to be crystal clear is this: Etsy is exclusively for handmade and craft creators, and those selling vintage products.
 So, if you aren’t one of the two, then Etsy may not be for you.
 You can also consider selling your handmade products on Amazon

 In the green corner, we have Shopify.

-Shopify has always been something of a mystery to many people and perhaps for the right reasons.
+Shopify has always been something of a mystery to many people, and perhaps for the right reasons.
 For example, unlike Etsy, Shopify is not a marketplace, is an ecommerce platform.